Could your corporation be affected by the new dividend suspension rules?

 Contents

-What are the proposed changes?
+What are the changes?

-The proposed dividend suspension rules state that a payer corporation will not receive an RDTOH refund on a "suspended dividend".
+The dividend suspension rules state that a payer corporation will not receive an RDTOH refund on a "suspended dividend".

 • The dividend is paid to an affiliated private corporation.